 Built in Italy.
 Weird, right?
 Although, it’s not so weird if you remember that Fiat owns Chrysler and Jeep.
-And if you didn’t know, the Renegade is built right alongside it’s Italian cousin, the Fiat 500.
+And if you didn’t know, the Renegade is built alongside its Italian cousin, the Fiat 500.
 Ciao!

 Honda Civic Type R

 Built in England.
-While most of Honda’s model are built in Ohio, there Civic Hatchback and hot-hatch Type R are actually built in Swindon, England.
+While most of Honda’s models are built in Ohio, their Civic Hatchback and hot-hatch Type R are actually built in Swindon, England.